DominicSamoes/ml-model-deployment-flask/README.md

 ## Attribution

-  For inspiration I used [Deploy Machine Learning Model using Flask](https://www.youtube.com/watch?v=UbCWoMf80PY&t=14s) by Krish Naik
+  * For inspiration I used [Deploy Machine Learning Model using Flask](https://www.youtube.com/watch?v=UbCWoMf80PY&t=14s) by Krish Naik
+  * If you liked my work, you can Star the project on GitHub and reference me whenever you spin your own version of the work.

 ---